mflint/SwiftMock/README.md

 *SwiftMock* is a first attempt at a mocking/stubbing framework for Swift.
 It's in the very earliest stage of development, but may be almost usable.

+I have *not* yet tested this Pod against a separate project.

 I'm posting it publicly to get some feedback on its API, as used in your tests.

 ## Usage